liviusi/UniPi-MD-BIO/README.md

 # UniPi-MD-BIO
-Dump of the report on a paper by written for the Bioinformatics course (a.y.
+Dump of the report on a paper for the Bioinformatics course (a.y.
 2023/2024).